 A big welcome to all commencing Faculty of Arts International Students!
-Join us on Tuesday 24 July for a Welcome to Country and an address by the program directors as well as handy tips from a current international student.
+Join us for a Welcome to Country and an address by the program directors as well as handy tips from a current international student.
 Light refreshments will be available.

 Arts Peer Mentoring Lunch

 The Arts Peer Mentoring Program wants to welcome you!
-If you've registered for the program, or want to find out more, then come along for free pizza on Tuesday 24 July.
+If you've registered for the program, or want to find out more, then come along for free pizza.
 All first year Bachelor of Arts students are welcome.

 Arts West (Building 148) is the home of the Bachelor of Arts.
 The building is located on the Royal Parade side of the Parkville campus and is accessible from Professor's Walk, Medical Road and the Baillieu Library.